watson-developer-cloud/discovery-nodejs-static/README.md

 ## Troubleshooting

 * The main source of troubleshooting and recovery information is the Bluemix log.
-To view the log, run the following command:
+To view the log, run this command:

   ```sh
   cf logs <application-name> --recent
   ```

-* For more details about the service, see the [documentation][docs] for the Text to Speech service.
+* For more details about the service, see the [documentation][docs] for the Discovery service.

 ----